particle-iot/docs/src/content/datasheets/wi-fi/photon-2-argon-migration-guide.md

 {{!-- END do not edit content above, it is automatically generated 0fc429e8-585e-4f36-9874-e3fa37a1136e --}}

+### CAN (Controller Area Network)

+Neither the Argon nor the Photon 2 support CAN.

+- The Tracker SoM includes CAN via a MCP25625 CAN interface with integrated transceiver.
+- Both the MCP2515 and MCP25625 work with [the library](https://github.com/particle-iot/can-mcp25x) used on the Tracker and can be used to add CAN to the Photon 2.

+### I2S (Sound)

+The Argon supports I2S (sound) input and output with a third-party library.

+There is no software support for I2S on the Photon 2, and while the RTL872x hardware supports I2S, the pins that it requires are in use by other ports.

 ### Interrupts

 All pins can be used for interrupts on Gen 3 devices and the Photon 2.